eriktoller/stress_displacement_calcualtor/README.md

 The user will have to define the function files for the stresses.
 The program will the use those to calculate and export the stress field for a given grid.

+A log file, `log.txt`, is created with all the variable data and time stamp.

 ## Instructions
 To generate plot for stresses filed (here only for gravity at the moment) follow the following procedure:
 1. Run `bin_write.m`